openlegend/core-rules/core/SRD.md

 **Effect:** If you deal damage with a Defend action via the Battlefield Defender feat, you can automatically trigger the Knockdown bane.
-If the attack hits, the remainder of the target's movement is cancelled until the start of its next turn.
+If the attack hits, the remainder of the target's movement is canceled until the start of its next turn.

 ## Battlefield Punisher - Slowed